 Verdea white

-This is a fresh white wine which is typical of Zakynthos, and the name denotes the locality in the same way that Champagne is only from a particular locality in France.
-It is harvested early in the season and has high acidity and citrus flavours, being designed to be drunk at a year old.
-We found it had very drinkable and would work well with any light, summery foods.
-The wine is a blend of local white grape varieties, such as Skiadopoulou, Pavlos, Goustoulidi and Robola which is also found on the neighbouring island of Kefalonia.
+This is a fresh white wine which is typical of Zakynthos.
+The name denotes the locality in the same way that Champagne is only from a particular locality in France.
+Harvested early in the season, it has high acidity and citrus flavours.
+It is designed to be drunk at a year old.

 Pedini Christoforou Rosé

-The rosé wine is named after the Christoforou family estate and like the white Verdea was fresh and fruity to be drunk young with a wide range of foods.
 It is made from a blend of 50% local red grape Augostoustiatis, blended with Kasta, a rosé variety and a small proportion of Alicat Bouchet.
 The last is a Spanish grape variety, with very dark red skins, which is added for colour and aroma.

 Neotefktos Red

-This red wine was named after the Greek word for Newborn, named after the newborn winery that Timotheos and Christina-Maria created.
+This red wine was named after the Greek word for Newborn, after the newborn winery that Timotheos and Christina-Maria created.
 It’s a blend of local red varieties such as Augostoustiatis, Kousouli, Black Robola and the Cabernet Sauvignon which the couple introduced to the vineyard.
 Again, the local varieties give it a distinctive Greek taste, but it was very smooth and drinkable.

-After we tasted the wines which are currently on sale at the Oenolpi winery, Christina-Maria told me about their other special wines that had unfortunately sold out, as they had only originally made 1000 bottles of each.
 If the summer continues to be good this year, they hope to bottle some more to be ready for drinking next year.
-First was a Cabernet Sauvignon blend mixed with local Black Robolo which is an expensive variety due to it’s low yield but makes excellent quality wine.
+First was a Cabernet Sauvignon blend mixed with local Black Robolo.
+This is an expensive variety due to it’s low yield but makes excellent quality wine.

 Greek desert wines

-Second was a really delicious Augostoustiatis Liatsos wine with 15.1% strength.
-The wine is made with the local Augostoustiatis grapes which are harvested and then laid outside on a cloth to be ‘burnt’ in the sun, giving it the Liatsos name.
-The technique of ‘burning ‘ the grapes is an unusual one but was traditionally used as a natural way of concentrating the sugars and alcohol.
+These are harvested and then laid outside on a cloth to be ‘burnt’ in the sun, giving it the Liatsos name.
+The technique of ‘burning ‘ the grapes is an unusual one.
+It was traditionally used as a natural way of concentrating the sugars and alcohol.

-We tasted it for my father’s birthday and it was delicious, tasting like liquid raisins and caramel and perfect as a dessert wine.
-It reminded me of the taste of Christmas, to drink in front of a roaring fire, then have a pleasant doze afterwards – it certainly finished me off for the afternoon but in a good way!
+It reminded me of the taste of Christmas, to drink in front of a roaring fire, then have a pleasant doze afterwards.
+It certainly finished me off for the afternoon but in a good way!

 I also shot some video at the winery which I hope you enjoy below